Author Topic: Overview of L6 Engine Heads (Read 7075 times)

 O5L

-The 05L head is considered by some to be a ‘blank slate’.
-It has small chambers and small valves and ports which you can always make larger or reshape.
-For a race build it is normal to weld up the combustion chambers, hog the intake ports and increase the valve seat size.
-The 05L is a great option because it does not require the combustion chambers to be welded, meaning you aren’t decking the head and the cam to crank distance isn’t altered.
+The 05L head is considered by some to be a blank slate.
+It has small chambers (37cc) and small valves and ports which you can always make larger or reshape.
+For a race car build it is normal to weld up the combustion chambers for higher compression, port the intake and increase the valve seat size.
+The 05L is a great option because it does not require the combustion chambers to be welded (for certain racing categories you can only remove and not add material to a head) given it's small size to start with, which means unlike the P90 you aren’t decking the head for higher compression and the cam to crank distance isn't altered.

 Y70